icy/bash-coding-style/README.md

 ### Set -u

 Always use `set -u` to make sure you won't use any undeclared variable.
-This saves you from a lot of headache and critical bugs.
+This saves you from a lot of headaches and critical bugs.

 Because `set -u` can't help when a variable is declared and set to empty value, don't trust it twice.